nikitavoloboev/data/docs/looking-back/2023/2023-february.md

 > From [last.fm](https://www.last.fm/user/playfullyExist)

-For a change as I think last.fm has been more details [than Volt.fm](https://volt.fm/nikitavoloboev).
+For a change as I think last.fm has more details than [Volt.fm](https://volt.fm/nikitavoloboev).

 In any way, tracking music listened will be native feature of LA soon.

 ## Seen